xiangxinyue/Scrapy_Webcrawler/README.md

 # Project Name: scrapy_webspider by Xinyue Xiang Jan 2019
 It is a simple sample of the webspider using scrapy frame.
+I use it to practice my skill of Python and self learn the Scrapy frame.
+This README showing the process of my self study and I got some ideas from this project so that I can use this frame well in my future to do some Data Collect.
+I also read some paper about collect data through API after reading the document and want to do it later.
+Though this project is really simple at pratice level, it still can have a strong power after adding more elements so it is revised flexiable.
+I also want to do some Data Visualization and combine it with webspider in the future.

 # Requirement
-python&scrapy frame
+Python&Scrapy frame

+# Understand what is web
 # Prepare the Environment
 Download the scrapy frame.
-I use the Mac OS and I found it hard to use "$ pip install Scrapy" command in my Macbook terminal.
+I usedthe Mac OS and I found it hard to use "$ pip install Scrapy" command in my Macbook terminal.
 So I use the virtualenv to install Scrapy.
 I posted the install terminal lines in the "install the Scrapy".
 # Create and Start Project
 Create my new Scrapy project in the Scrapy.
 We need to find the location of our Scrapy installed and create our project in that folder. $ source bin/activate $ scrapy startproject mySpider (I used the mySpider in this README and we generally named with the website domain name)
 # Instruction of Documents